adfinis/ansible-roles/README.rst

 The continuous integration (CI) will do some checks, like

 * yaml syntax check
-* ansible syntax check
+* Ansible syntax check
-* ansible linting (for best current practice and some additional checks)
+* Ansible linting (for best current practice and some additional checks)

 LICENSE